 The vice president for student affairs is responsible for establishing, monitoring and enforcing regulation governing student life.
 Anyone can refer a matter to the vice president for student affairs.
 The vice president then will refer the matter to the appropriate hearing body.
 The vice president's decisions are final in cases from the Residence Hall Councils and the Judiciary Council.
 The president, however, can review any matter in the disciplinary process.

-If the welfare of the College will be hurt while awaiting the outcome of the judicial or review process, the vice president can resolve the matter in the most expeditious manner possible.
-Those steps can include referring a case directly to the Judicial Council or any other hearing authority, including the chief of security, the Residential Hearing Board or the director of housing and residential life.
+If the welfare of the University will be hurt while awaiting the outcome of the judicial or review process, the vice president can resolve the matter in the most expeditious manner possible.
+Those steps can include referring a case directly to the Judicial Council or any other hearing authority, including the chief of security, the Residential Hearing Board or the director of residential life and housing.